LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 LNG to the rescue

 In the old system LNG was also supposed to be a swing provider; a very expensive extra source of gas to cover shortfalls in very cold winters.
 What changed in 2022 is that it is now a major mainstream source of energy for much of Europe.
-The top 40 energy corps of US, Canada & Europe earnt more than $3.6 trillion in 2022, up 48% y/y from the $2.4 trillion spent the year before.
-Between January and October last year the US alone sold 48bcm of LNG to the EU which is expected to rise to 50bcm this year.
+The top 40 energy corps of US, Canada & Europe earned more than $3.6 trillion in 2022, up 48% y/y from the $2.4 trillion spent the year before.
+Between January and October last year the US alone sold 48 bcm of LNG to the EU, which is expected to rise to 50 bcm this year.

 The Russian-inspired energy crisis has been driving reluctant European energy companies to sign more and more long-term LNG supply contracts in 2022 that are undermining the Europe Green Deal that aims to reduce emissions to zero by 2050.
-A year before Brussels was expecting to phase gas use out completely in the coming decade as part of its plans to transition to carbon-zero by 2050.
+A year before, Brussels was expecting to phase gas use out completely in the coming decade as part of its plans to transition to carbon-zero by 2050.

-The EU became the world leader in LNG import in 2022, overtaking the previous leaders of China, Japan, and South Korea, according to data from Refinitiv.
-Imports were up by 58% to a total of 137bcm (101mn tonnes).
+The EU became the world leader in LNG import in 2022, overtaking the previous leaders of China, Japan and South Korea, according to data from Refinitiv.
+Imports were up by 58% to a total of 137 bcm (101mn tonnes).

-After supplies from Russia halved to 60bcm, the EU imported 24% of total global LNG deliveries, Japan 17%, China 15%, and South Korea 11%.
+After supplies from Russia halved to 60 bcm, the EU imported 24% of total global LNG deliveries, Japan 17%, China 15% and South Korea 11%.
 The share of liquefied gas in Europe's consumption increased 1.75 times, from 20% to 35%, while the share of Russian gas fell to a third of its previous level, from 40% to 15%.

 Can Europe repeat that trick in 2023?